Most of the hosting providers have multiple data centers (DC) around the world. But do you know where you should be hosting your website?

 - Does your business has a regulatory requirement to host data in a specific country?

-All the answers will lead to one decision – host your site in the data center which is near to your users.
+All the answers will lead to one decision – host your site in the data center, which is near to your users.

 How can speed test IP help in choosing the hosting provider?

-Did you ever wonder this?
+Did you ever wonder about this?

 Let’s take a real-time scenario.
 You have shortlisted two hosting providers who got data centers in your desired location.
 How would you pick one for better performance?

-Lower time is better.
+The lower time is better.
 Anything under 100ms is good.